Psychophysics

 Psychophysics also refers to a general class of methods that can be applied to study a perceptual system.
 Modern applications rely heavily on threshold measurement, ideal observer analysis, and signal detection theory.

 Psychophysics has widespread and important practical applications.
-For example, in the study of digital signal processing, psychophysics has informed the development of models and methods of lossy compression.
-These models explain why humans perceive very little loss of signal quality when audio and video signals are formatted using lossy compression.
+For instance, in the realm of digital signal processing, insights from psychophysics have guided the development of models and methods for lossy compression.
+These models help explain why humans typically perceive minimal loss of signal quality when audio and video signals are compressed using lossy techniques.

 History

 Many of the classical techniques and theories of psychophysics were formulated in 1860 when Gustav Theodor Fechner in Leipzig published Elemente der Psychophysik (Elements of Psychophysics).
 He coined the term "psychophysics", describing research intended to relate physical stimuli to the contents of consciousness such as sensations (Empfindungen).
 As a physicist and philosopher, Fechner aimed at developing a method that relates matter to the mind, connecting the publicly observable world and a person's privately experienced impression of it.
 His ideas were inspired by experimental results on the sense of touch and light obtained in the early 1830s by the German physiologist Ernst Heinrich Weber in Leipzig, most notably those on the minimum discernible difference in intensity of stimuli of moderate strength (just noticeable difference; jnd) which Weber had shown to be a constant fraction of the reference intensity, and which Fechner referred to as Weber's law.
 From this, Fechner derived his well-known logarithmic scale, now known as Fechner scale.
 Weber's and Fechner's work formed one of the bases of psychology as a science, with Wilhelm Wundt founding the first laboratory for psychological research in Leipzig (Institut für experimentelle Psychologie).
 Fechner's work systematised the introspectionist approach (psychology as the science of consciousness), that had to contend with the Behaviorist approach in which even verbal responses are as physical as the stimuli.